rusteyz/GettingAndCleaningDataCourseProject/CodeBook.md

 Activity   - Description of activity for each SubjectID (person) corresponding to ActivityID
 		    - for e.g. WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-Other 66 columns are listing of mean/average of the mean and standard deviation for each of the SubjectID+ActivityID+Activity combination, as required for the course project.
+Other 66 columns are listing of mean/average of the mean and standard deviation columns from original Data File, for each of the SubjectID+ActivityID+Activity combination, as required for the course project.

 All the columns in the Final Tiny Data Test File are listed below =